About

 If your highest level of education is the Higher School Certificate (or equivalent), you’ll be assessed on the basis of those results.

-Some courses require you to attend an interview.
-Visit the Macquarie University Coursefinder to learn more about entry requirements for your course.
+Some degrees require you to attend an interview.
+Visit Macquarie University coursefinder to learn more about entry requirements for your chosen degree.

-If you don’t have adequate formal education qualifications, but you do have informal learning and work experience, you can submit a portfolio for entry into a diploma or foundation program offered by Macquarie University College.
+If you don’t have adequate formal education qualifications, but you do have informal learning and work experience, you can submit a portfolio for entry into a diploma, foundation or intensive program offered by Macquarie University College.

 Pathways

-If the above entry programs don't meet your personal circumstance you will have options.
+If the above entry programs don't meet your personal circumstance, you still have options.
 Explore the following pathways:

-• internal transfer programs (enrol in a course with a lower ATAR and transfer into your desired course)
+• internal transfer programs (enrol in a degree with a lower ATAR and transfer into your desired degree)

 Applicants with overseas qualifications